Christopher Columbus: The Discovery: Production

-The initial director George P. Cosmatos left the production due to “creative differences,” with Cosmatos later suing the producers for millions with the matter settled out-of-court.
+The initial director George P. Cosmatos left the production due to "creative differences", with Cosmatos later suing the producers for millions with the matter settled out-of-court.
 Cosmatos was then replaced by John Glen shortly before shooting began.
 At one point during the production, the $42 million budget was being slashed with the producers considering scrapping the theatrical approach in favor of a TV miniseries.
 However, this was alleviated when Ilya Salkind was able to secure a budget of $50 million.

 Casting

 Marlon Brando received $5 million for the film, and his name remains in the credits despite his request that it be removed.
-Following Cosmatos’ departure as director, actors Timothy Dalton and Isabella Rossellini soon followed suit with Dalton later filing a lawsuit against the producers for breach of contract and fraud, stating that they did not provide a bank guarantee for his $2.5 million salary.
+Following Cosmatos' departure as director, actors Timothy Dalton and Isabella Rossellini soon followed suit with Dalton later filing a lawsuit against the producers for breach of contract and fraud, stating that they did not provide a bank guarantee for his $2.5 million salary.

 Reception

+Box office

-The film was not a commercial success, debuting at No. 4 and grossing $8 million against its $45 million budget.
+The film was not a commercial success, debuting at number 4 at the US box office and grossing $8.3 million in the United States and Canada.
+It grossed $500,000 in the United Kingdom.